bikramsingh1/VolleyRecyclerView/README.md

 Volley we can set a retry policy using set**RetryPolicy** method.
 It support the customized request timeout, number of retries and back off multiplier.

+**Image Loading** Volley has an inbuilt support for image loading.it is packaged with a loader a custom view called NetworkImageView which is specially designed to download and show images.

 **Volley can capture four types of responses automatically through these requests:**